iExecBlockchainComputing/github-actions-workflows/propose-safe-multisig-tx/README.md

 This reusable GitHub Actions workflow automates the process of proposing transactions to a Safe multi-signature wallet (Gnosis Safe).
 It handles the proposal submission, making it easy to integrate Safe transactions into your CI/CD pipeline.

-**🤖 Smart Chain Detection**: The workflow automatically detects the blockchain network's Chain ID from the provided RPC URL, eliminating the need to manually specify it.

 ## Workflow Inputs 🛠️

 | **Input**                | **Description**                                               | **Required** | **Default**                         |